ligain/PrometheusWithGrafana/README.md

 ```bash
 $ vagrant up
 ```
 4) After the vagrant virtual machine will have been setuped  you can try to check `Prometheus`  admin page at [http://localhost:9090](http://localhost:9090/graph) and `Grafana` web interface at [http://localhost:3000](http://localhost:3000).
+Ports 9090 & 3000 are exposed and bound to the host os via Vagrantfile so we can access dashboards from virtual machine to host os.

+Default username & password for grafana is **admin**